Maxime Berlingin, Of Counsel

 I hold a law degree magna cum laude from the University of Louvain (UCL).
 During my studies, I spent five months at the University of Montreal on an exchange program.
 I also hold an LL.M from the Institute of Comparative Law of McGill University.

 While at McGill University, I served as research assistant to law professor Daniel Jutras, the former executive legal officer of the Canadian Supreme Court.
-I am currently an assistant lecturer in contract and tort law at the Saint-Louis University-Brussels and used to lecture at ICHEC Entreprises, part of ICHEC Brussels Management School.
+I am currently a lecturer in contract and tort law at Saint-Louis University-Brussels and used to lecture at ICHEC Entreprises, part of ICHEC Brussels Management School.

 I regularly publish on selected topics of contract law, corporate law and arbitration.